jedisct1/libsodium-doc/helpers/memory_management.md

 The allocated region is filled with `0xdb` bytes to help catch bugs due to uninitialized data.

 In addition, `mlock()` is called on the region to help avoid it being swapped to disk.
 Note however that `mlock()` may not be supported, may fail or may be a no-op, in which case `sodium_malloc()` will return the memory regardless, but it will not be locked.
-If you specifically need to rely on memory locking, consider calling `sodium_mlock()`, and checking its return value.
+If you specifically need to rely on memory locking, consider calling `sodium_mlock()` and checking its return value.

 On operating systems supporting `MAP_NOCORE` or `MADV_DONTDUMP`, memory allocated this way will also not be part of core dumps.